braksator/minson/README.md

 `['int(8)[5]', 'int(8)[5]', 'int(8)[5]']`.
 The correct TypedArray type will be
 restored during decoding.

-Not that unlike data types, the capitalization of the TypedArray type name is important.
+Note: Unlike data types, the capitalization of the TypedArray type name is important.

 ## Data Types